Dor-sketch/LeetCode-Solutions/README.md

 # LeetCode Solutions 🚀

 Welcome to my LeetCode solutions repository!
 Here, I document my journey as a senior software engineering student, tackling algorithmic challenges and enhancing my problem-solving capabilities.
+As part of this journey, I've explored various algorithmic domains, including graph theory and its applications.

 ---

 ![image](https://github.com/Dor-sketch/LeetCode-Solutions/assets/138825033/3215ba9c-d85f-4083-9763-c0e87b479f54)

+## Graph Algorithms: An Overview 🌐

+Graph algorithms are a fundamental part of computer science, which I've explored and implemented in this repository.
+These algorithms are crucial for solving complex problems that involve network structures like social networks, computer networks, and biological networks.
+Below is a brief overview of some of the key graph algorithms and their applications, for examples see [main.cpp](Algorithms/main.cpp):

+- **Depth-First Search (DFS)**: This algorithm traverses a graph deeply, exploring as far as possible along each branch before backtracking.
+It's used in solving puzzles, analyzing networks, and in game playing algorithms.

+- **Breadth-First Search (BFS)**: This algorithm traverses a graph broadly, visiting all neighbors at the current depth level before moving to nodes at the next depth level.
+It's widely used in shortest path algorithms and in social networking applications for finding people within a certain number of steps from a person.

+- **Dijkstra's Algorithm**: This is a famous algorithm for finding the shortest path between nodes in a weighted graph.
+It's widely used in GPS systems for finding the shortest driving route between locations.

+- **Bellman-Ford Algorithm**: An algorithm that computes shortest paths from a single source vertex to all of the other vertices in a weighted graph.
+It's capable of handling graphs with negative weight edges.

+- **Floyd-Warshall Algorithm**: A dynamic programming algorithm for finding shortest paths in a weighted graph with positive or negative edge weights (but with no negative cycles).

+These algorithms are implemented in my repository, demonstrating my understanding of graph theory and its practical applications in solving real-world problems.

-## What's Inside 📂
+## Inside the Repository 📂

 The repository is systematically organized by difficulty, each containing a subdivision by topics or data structures like so: